-It’s never a bad idea to work on improving your credit if you’ve got a while before you’re ready to buy.
-Just make it to the 700s, and your chances of qualifying for a decent interest rate are pretty good.
+It’s never a bad idea to work on improving your credit if you’ve got some time before you’re ready to buy.
+If you can make it to the 700s, your chances of qualifying for a decent interest rate are pretty good.

 Getting ready to buy a home is a BIG financial step.
 So give yourself plenty of time to get your bank account ready.
 If you can get your debt down and your down payment and credit score up, you’ll probably get the VIP treatment from mortgage lenders.
 Cheers to a new home and no new financial stress.

 Say ‘hi’ to our weekly newsletter.
 Every Friday, we break down the news and info you need to make smarter money decisions.

 Because taking control of your $$$ is taking control of your life.